ViorelMocanu/digital-resources/CONTRIBUTING.md

 > A paragraph describing what changed and its impact."
 ```

+This is not enforced yet, but we plan to add support for enforcing
+[Conventional Commits] as a standard for all commit messages.
+Let us know if
+that's something you'd like.

 ## 6. Make a Pull Request

 At this point, you should switch back to your main branch and make sure it's